mozilla/node-firefox-marketplace/README.md

 });
 ```

 `packagePath` is a path to a local webapp package (normally a zip file).
-The promise resolves with a validatedmanifest ID, which can then be used to publish your application to the marketplace.
+The promise resolves with the same results as documented above in the `validateManifest` method.

 ## Publishing an app
 ```javascript